shinefield/mangoszerodocumentation/database/world/creature-template.rst

 .. note::

-    you might want to double check the calculated values after the query has run because a large difference between ``MinMeleeDmg`` and ``MaxMeleeDmg`` can cause ``MinMeleeDmg`` to become a negative value.
+    You might want to double check the calculated values after the query has run because a large difference between ``MinMeleeDmg`` and ``MaxMeleeDmg`` can cause ``MinMeleeDmg`` to become a negative value.